 The Wisconsin Public Psychiatry Network Teleconference is open to all people interested in learning more about behavioral health topics.
 Sessions are held from 11:00 a.m. to 12:00 p.m. twice a month on Thursdays.
 There is no cost to participate.

 Participants typically have professional roles supporting individuals living with behavioral health concerns.
 This includes certified peer specialists, counselors, nurses, psychiatrists, psychologists, social workers, and therapists.

-The Wisconsin Public Psychiatry Network Teleconference (WPPNT) is sponsored by the Department of Health Services, Division of Care and Treatment Services, and UW-Madison, Department of Psychiatry.
+The Wisconsin Public Psychiatry Network Teleconference is a service of the Wisconsin Department of Health Services, Division of Care and Treatment Services, and UW-Madison, Department of Psychiatry.

 Presentations moving to Zoom in 2021

 The Wisconsin Public Psychiatry Network Teleconference will shift to Zoom in 2021.
 Up to 500 people will be able to join live online or by phone at the same time: 11 a.m. to 12 p.m.
 Recordings will still be available and CEHs will still be offered.
 The first presentation via Zoom will be January 7, 2021.